Welcome! Here are the website rules, as well as some tips for using this forum.

 Fuel type (natural gas, manufactured gas, LP) and radiator size determines the gas orifice size that was provided by Clow.
 Several types of pilot burners were used.
 The later burners had an internal block that split the first row of burners from the remainder; the first row (clocked at 4,000 BTU) served as a pilot, or in some later literature as a "low setting".
 A 1/4" tube that bypassed the regulator supplied this pilot.

 Fuel trains varied over the years.
 The most recent models were offered with mechanical thermostats or electric solenoid valves and pilot safety valves.
 The radiators were spray painted silver by Clow after the gas train's installation.
 Clow's casting year is usually cast onto the left section.
+Their factory produced up to 100 radiators per day.

 Later units have both the main burner and pilot portion with separate air shutters for combustion air regulation.
 Burner air should be adjusted as you would any atmospheric burner with combustion instruments to minimize carbon monoxide production.
 Adjustment of this unit's cast iron burner shutter yields very low CO — about 9ppm into the flue.
 No adjustment of the air shutter was capable of producing objectionable CO output.
 Efficiency was calculated as 62%, which roughly matches the manufacturer's catalogue listing data.

 Each radiator was equipped with a relief valve.
-Some had a calibrated stainless spring playing on a machined disk and seat set to open at 20 psi.
+Some had a calibrated stainless spring playing on a machined disk and seat found to open at 20 psi.
 Others had a simple replaceable threaded solder plug.
 Needless to say, old safety valves should be tested and/or replaced in any restoration.
 Modern replacements are available and could be a good idea.

 Very early versions were two and three column castings available for hot water (which required an external reservoir) or steam.
 Four, five and six column castings replaced them, and finally around 1934 six column patterns were used exclusively.
 These were still being sold into the 1960s.